Bachelor of Science in Finance

 Finance pulls together issues of income, expenditures and risk that organizations analyze when making complex decisions.
 Finance programs at the UT Dallas Naveen Jindal School of Management provide students with the quantitative, analytical and problem-solving skills in high demand across the corporate, government and nonprofit sectors.

 Careers in Finance

 Graduates seek careers as analysts or consultants.
-The bachelor’s degree in finance prepares students to take the Chartered Financial Analyst Level 1 examination as well as fulfill some of the educational coursework requirements to sit for the Certified Financial Planner examination.
+The bachelor’s degree in finance prepares students to take the Chartered Financial Analyst Level 1 examination as well as fulfill some of the educational coursework requirements to sit for the Certified Financial Planner Certification Examination.
 These certificates are important to those with careers in investment management or personal financial planning.
 A double major is offered in conjunction with the economics degree program to students interested in a more analytical career.

 All Jindal School undergraduate students must complete an internship and 100 hours of community service in order to graduate.
 The Jindal School’s fully staffed Career Management Center (CMC), working in tandem with the University’s Career Center, helps students prepare for and seek internships, as well as post-graduation employment.
 The school’s Undergraduate Programs office directs and coordinates the community service requirement.

 A 120-hour curriculum leads to a degree in finance.
 All undergraduate degrees require a core of 42 hours.
 In the core courses, students learn theories and analytical techniques that can be applied to the functional areas of business, such as finance and marketing.
 Students are exposed to the international dimensions of business and to social and political factors that impact business behavior.
 Elective courses provide students with in-depth knowledge of corporate finance and investment.